knapo/a9n/README.md

 ## Custom and multiple configuration files

-If you need to load config from custom files (e.g config/mongo.yml), add:
+If you need to load config from custom files (e.g `config/mongo.yml` and `config/other.yml`), add:

-    A9n.load('mongo.yml')
+    A9n.load('mongo.yml', 'other.yml')

-and the configuration is availble under `mongo` scope:
+and the configuration is availble under `mongo` and `other` scopes:

-    A9n.mongo.host
+    A9n.mongo.varname

+    A9n.other.varname

 ## Contributing